alfonsof/google-cloud-java-examples/gcloudstoragecreate/README.md

 * Test the application.

-  You should see the new Google Storage bucket created in a Google Cloud Project.
+  You should see the new Cloud Storage bucket created in the Google Cloud Project.